-ALL IN racing is a new initiative within competitive cycling to increase visibility and inclusion for LGBTQ+ riders and which aims to become a standard for championing diversity in amateur and professional racing.
+is a new initiative within competitive cycling to increase visibility and inclusion for LGBT+ riders and which aims to become a standard for championing diversity in amateur and professional racing.

-We will provide free resources for LGBTQ+ athletes and allies and will work with teams and brands to help grow competitive cycling by making it a more open and inclusive sport.
+We will provide free resources for LGBT+ athletes and allies and will work with teams and brands to help grow competitive cycling by making it a more open and inclusive sport.

 If you are an individual, team or brand and would like to know more or get involved please get in touch below!

-The current environment does not make competitive cycling attractive for LGBTQ+ people and puts pressure on LGBTQ+ people to hide or change their identity in order to survive in the sport.
+The current environment does not make competitive cycling attractive for LGBT+ people and puts pressure on LGBT+ people to hide or change their identity in order to survive in the sport.

-Many brands, teams and organisations are unsure how to engage with the LGBTQ+ community for fear of efforts being dismissed as tokenism.
+Many brands, teams and organisations are unsure how to engage with the LGBT+ community for fear of efforts being dismissed as tokenism.

 The main tenets of the initiative are set out below - they're designed to be easy to engage with and are built upon basic principles of human decency.
 It's simple, common sense stuff and is within reach of everybody to get involved in!